Complete guide to EAA and WCAG 2.1 AA compliance - requirements, implementation, and benefits for WordPress websites.

 5.00 /5 - (27 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

-What is the european accessibility act (eaa) and WCAG 2.1?
+#What is the european accessibility act (eaa) and WCAG 2.1?

+Learn more about WordPress development services at WPPoland.
 From June 28, 2025, all websites and applications available in the EU market must comply with the European Accessibility Act (EAA).
 This means implementing the WCAG 2.1 AA standard – a set of guidelines that make digital content accessible to people with various disabilities, seniors, and all users who may encounter temporary difficulties using the internet.

 WCAG 2.1 (Web Content Accessibility Guidelines) is an international standard that defines how to design and code websites to be perceivable, operable, understandable, and robust.
 The EAA introduces these guidelines as legally binding across the European Union, with serious financial and legal consequences for non-compliance.

-Why is digital accessibility so important?
+#Why is digital accessibility so important?

 • 15% of the EU population are people with disabilities – a huge group of potential customers and users of your site.